 Historians claim that Rajput Thakurs used to live around Morni Hills in the 15th century.
-After the Thakurs, Mughals also ruled the place but not for long because of the advent of Britishers led to the decline of most native rulers.
-During the British Raj, the hills were left neglected and it was only after India’s independence that Morni Hills came to limelight and were developed as a tourist hotspot.
+After the Thakurs, Mughals also ruled the place but not for long because the advent of the British led to the decline of most native rulers.
+During the British Raj, the hills were left neglected and it was only after India’s independence that Morni Hills came to the limelight and were developed as a tourist hotspot.

 Morni Hills is known to be a part of the Shivalik range hills of the Himalayas.
-The hills are situated at a height of 4000ft above the sea level.
+The hills are situated at a height of 4,000 ft above sea level.
 Morni hill got developed and explored by the Haryana state’s tourism department as a tourist destination and it gradually became a favorite spot for nature lovers and riders from across the country.

 One of the very unique and fascinating places to visit in Panchkula near Morni Hills is the Cactus Garden.
-It is largest such garden in India having a wide variety of Indian cactus plants and many other species of flora.
-The garden is spread in 7 acres of land and features 3,500 species of plants.
+It is the largest garden in India having a wide variety of Indian cactus plants and many other species of flora.
+The garden is spread on 7 acres of land and features 3,500 species of plants.

 Dedicated to Goddess Mansa, an avatar of Shakti, this temple is a very popular religious temple that was built in 1851 AD.
 Devotees come here to seek blessings of the Goddess as it is believed that all wishes come true when you pray here with all your heart.

 A 17th-century Mughal garden built by Mughal ruler Aurangzeb, Pinjore Garden is an extremely popular tourist destination in the state of Haryana.
 It is about 15 km from Panchkula and is spread over 100 acres of area.
-One should definitely explore the greenery, mini zoo, picnic spots and more in the garden premises.
+One should definitely explore the greenery, mini zoo, picnic spots, and more in the garden premises.

-By Rail.
-Chandi Mandir railway station is the nearest station to reach Morni, which is approximately 30km away.
-From the station, one may take a taxi, auto or a bus to reach Morni.
+Chandi Mandir Railway Station and Chandigarh Railway Station are the nearest railheads to reach Morni Hills which is approximately 30-40 km away.
+From the aforementioned stations, one may take a taxi, auto, or bus to reach Morni Hills.
 Kalka Shatabdi, Chandigarh Express, and Paschim Express are a few popular trains on which seats can be reserved for a comfortable journey to Morni Hills.